 Governance and Organization

-The City of Everett operates under a mayor-council form of government with an elected mayor and seven at-large city council members.
+The City of Everett operates under a mayor-council form of government with an elected mayor and seven city council members.
+Five of the council positions are elected by and represent five separate geographical districts, and two of the council positions are elected by and represent the city at-large.
 With 1,200 employees, the City provides a full range of municipal services including police, fire, emergency medical services, street maintenance, planning and zoning, libraries, parks and recreation and general administrative services.
 In addition to its general government services, the City operates five enterprises: water and sewer utility, solid waste (recycling) utility, two golf courses, a transit system, and a parking garage.